daleao/sdv/Modules/Combat/README.md

 #### Dyad Chords

 A 2-note chord is called a **Dyad**.
 A Dyad always contains 2 complementary intervals.
 Given the table above, it should be clear that the best possible Dyad is the one made from the **Dominant** interval; i.e., a `I - V` configuration, such as `Rb - Em`.
 This chord contains the intervals Fifth and Fourth (from the inverse, `Em - Rb`), resulting in a +50% resonance for Rb and +33.3% for Em.
-A double `I - I - V - V` chord is called a [Power Chord](https://en.wikipedia.org/wiki/Power_chord); the simplest possible chord (and a staple of rock music).
+A double `I - I - V - V` chord is called a [Power Chord](https://en.wikipedia.org/wiki/Power_chord); the simplest resonating chord (and a staple of rock music).
 The Ruby Power Chord is shown below:

 <div align="center">

 <img src="https://gitlab.com/daleao/modular-overhaul/-/raw/main/resources/screenshots/dyad.png" alt="dyad.png" width="33%">
 </div>

-On the other hand, a `I - II` configuration, like `Aq - Am`, contains the intervals Second and Seventh (from the inverse, `Am - Aq`), resulting in a strong dissonance, and a dampening of both gemstones.
+On the other hand, a `I - II` configuration Dyad, like `Aq - Am`, would contain the intervals Second and Seventh (from the inverse, `Am - Aq`), resulting in a strong dissonance, and a dampening of both gemstones.

 #### Triad Chords

 A 3-note chord is called a **Triad**.
-A Triad always contains 9 intervals.
+A Triad always contains 6 intervals.
 There are many possible Triad combinations, but only one that avoids dissonances: the [Tertian](https://en.wikipedia.org/wiki/Tertian).
 A Tertian chord is formed by stacking sequential Third intervals.
-Notice that the Third of a Third is simply a Fifth (look at a wheel above to convince yourself of this).
+Notice that the Third of a Third is simply a Fifth (look at the wheel above to convince yourself of this).
 This means that a Tertian Triad is actually the configration `I - III - V`.
 The Ruby Tertian Triad is shown below:

 <div align="center">